karl-wenzel/JustSaveForUnity/GETTINGSTARTED.md

 # Getting Started

-This document will guide you through the first steps of using the JustSave package in unity.
+This document will guide you through the first steps of using the JustSave package in Unity.

 ## Table of contents
 1. [How to install this package in unity](#install)